 Effects of World War 2 on India

-World War 2 prevented Hitler from establishing German colonies outside of Germany's boundaries, foreign exploitation that Britain had been carrying out for centuries.
+- World War 2 prevented Hitler from establishing German colonies outside of Germany's boundaries, foreign exploitation that Britain had been carrying out for centuries.

-So when the Labour Party took power in the United Kingdom in 1945, it was committed to internationalism, racial equality, and other liberal ideas.
+- So when the Labour Party took power in the United Kingdom in 1945, it was committed to internationalism, racial equality, and other liberal ideas.

-Prime Minister Clement Attlee (Labour Party) initiated the process of granting India independence in 1947, shortly after taking office.
+- Prime Minister Clement Attlee (Labour Party) initiated the process of granting India independence in 1947, shortly after taking office.

-FAQs on World War 2
+FAQs on Effects of World War 2